VPDC

 Diagnostic Testing

-• Polymerase chain reaction (PCR) is the most useful laboratory test for confirming cases.
-Ideal samples for PCR testing are swabs of unroofed vesicular lesions and scabs from crusted lesions.
+Polymerase chain reaction (PCR) is the most useful laboratory test for confirming cases.
+Ideal samples for PCR testing are swabs of unroofed vesicular lesions (in liquid viral or universal transport medium) and scabs from crusted lesions (in dry, sterile, screw-cap tubes).

 Vaccine Recommendations

-• The CDC recommends all adults aged 50 years and older, and adults aged 19 years and older who have or will have weakened immune systems because of disease or immunosuppressive therapy to receive two doses of Shingrix (recombinant zoster vaccine or RZV).
+• Adults aged 19 years and older who have or will have weakened immune systems because of disease or immunosuppressive therapy

-• Shingrix is also recommended for patients with a prior history of herpes zoster or who have received a dose of Zostavax.
+• Any patients with a prior history of shingles/herpes zoster

-Additional information regarding Shingrix vaccine, including preparation and storage can be found here.
+Additional information regarding SHINGRIX vaccine, including preparation, storage, and administration can be found here.

 Adobe Reader